 Premilcuore is also home to the Romagnolo Mountain Wildlife Museum and is a prime tourist destination for nature lovers and those who appreciate the peace of the ancient woods.

-The Rabbi river has always been a resource for the town with its caves, fresh pools and large stones on which to spread a towel and sunbathee.
+The Rabbi river has always been a resource for the town with its caves, fresh pools and large stones on which to spread a towel and sunbathe.

-It is also a departure point for nature walks to the Casentinesi Forest National Park.
+Premilcuore is a departure point for nature walks and horse riding to the Casentinesi Forest National Park.

 The church of Santa Maria ad Nives is located in Fiumicello, a small village built of ancient local stone, 6 kilometers from Premilcuore.
 It was mentioned for the first time in a papal bull dated April 1, 1124, in which Pope Callixtus II confirmed that it was a property of the abbey of San Benedetto in Alpe.